Outagamie County - Marriage License Brochure(PDF, 338KB)

 Please verify your birth record is a valid certified copy:

-- The birth certificate cannot be laminated.
+- Birth certificate cannot be laminated.

-4. Social Security Card / Number
+Both Applicants Need a Social Security Card or Number

 Note: If the applicant was not issued a Social Security number the space will be marked with “none”.